-- We expect children to follow the Golden Rule - If a child is experiencing a difficulty with conforming to the Golden Rule time will be spent with that individual to negotiate targets/strategies to enable the child to move towards following the Golden Rule.
-(Positive reinforcement/behaviour modification) - If through their behaviour a child shows disregard to the safety of themselves or others, the teacher will record the incident and discuss the matter with the child/all staff/ whole school /parents and the Head teacher (Safeguarding) and together they decide the action to be taken. - If a child repeatedly acts in a way that disrupts or upsets others, the teacher/head teacher contacts the parents and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the child.
+We expect children to follow the Golden Rule

+If a child is experiencing a difficulty with conforming to the Golden Rule time will be spent with that individual to negotiate targets/strategies to enable the child to move towards following the Golden Rule.
+(Positive reinforcement/behaviour modification)

+If through their behaviour a child shows disregard to the safety of themselves or others, the teacher will record the incident and discuss the matter with the child/all staff/ whole school /parents and the Head teacher (Safeguarding) and together they decide the action to be taken.

+If a child repeatedly acts in a way that disrupts or upsets others, the teacher/head teacher contacts the parents and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the child.

-The Golden Rule is referred to during the school day as are the three circles.
-As a result the children are able to articulate and understand our expectations for behaviour.
-If there are incidents of anti-social behaviour, the tutor may discuss these with the individual or tutor group during Morning Greeting.
+The Golden Rule is referred to during the school day as are the values of our school including kindness, helping others, being resilient and trying your best.
+As a result, the children are able to articulate and understand our expectations for behaviour.
+If there are incidents of anti-social behaviour, an adult will seek to discuss these with the individual and resolve the issue going forwards.